LatentOctopus/LatentOctopus.github.io/_posts/spirits/behemoth/2023-10-06-behemoth-opening1.md

 G2 top.

 Play 2.
-Depending on your draws and plays, you might be able to unlock the second level of your innate, but you should always be able to unlock the first level.
+Depending on your draws and plays, you might be able to unlock the second level of your Innate, but you should always be able to unlock the first level.

 #### Turn 3